Community Risk Assessments

 - Hazard Identification: Pinpointing potential dangers, including natural disasters (floods, wildfires, earthquakes), technological hazards (chemical spills, infrastructure failures), and human-caused threats (crime, terrorism).

-- Vulnerability Analysis: Assessing the community's susceptibility to these hazards, as well as susceptibility to personal risks.
-This includes examining factors like demographics, building stock, economic conditions, and social supports.
+- Vulnerability Analysis: Assessing how prone the community is to these hazards and personal risks.
+This includes looking at factors like demographics, building stock, economic conditions, and social supports.

-- Risk Analysis: Evaluating the probability and potential impact of each identified hazard.
+- Risk Analysis: Assessing the chance of occurrence and impact of each identified hazard.
 This involves estimating the severity of potential losses (lives, property, economic damage).

-- Capacity Assessment: Determining your community's resources and capabilities to mitigate, prepare for, respond to, and recover from disasters.
-This includes evaluating the effectiveness of your existing response systems.
+- Capacity Assessment: Determining your community's resources and ability to lessen, prepare for, respond to, and recover from disasters.
+This includes looking at the effectiveness of your existing response systems.

 Why is a Community Risk Assessment Important?